miriceomni/nucleus-cl-access-tool/README.md

 ### Install Omnivese Connect Samples
 Download and build the Omniverse Connect Samples.
 Site to get Connect SDK https://github.com/NVIDIA-Omniverse/connect-samples/releases.
 Use this site to get a pointer to the current archive.
-Download zip/tar.gz to client **local** filesystem.
-The following is the directory used for this example:
+Place this download zip/tar.gz on client **local** filesystem.
-- git clone at C:\omniverse\nucleus-cl-access-tool
-> Note: The SDK must be installed and built somewhere on  C: (no othe driver or a OneDrive location allowed)
+> Note: Windows -> The SDK cannot be installed in a OneDrive location or any other drive other than C:

 ***Windows***
 ```
-For this example:
 PS > cd C:\omniverse\nucleus-cl-access-tool
 PS > wget https://github.com/NVIDIA-Omniverse/connect-samples/archive/refs/tags/v205.0.0.zip -OutFile connect-sdk.zip
 PS > Expand-Archive .\connect-sdk.zip